hellocodeco/exist-api-docs/docs/guide/write_client.md

 Let's keep going with our Greatreads example and ask for the `media_write` scope only.
 Remember that when we created our client app, we set our redirect URI to `http://localhost:8000/`, so we'll need that same value here.

+Why did we choose this URL to redirect to?
+The browser needs to redirect us to a site that we have access to, and `localhost` is shorthand for "this computer I'm on right now".
+It's most simple to host that site on our own computer temporarily, because we can just run the script in our terminal to do that.
+(The final part of this URL, `:8000`, means use this specific port number — don't worry too much about that.)

 === "request_authorisation.py"

     ```python